jacomyal/sigma.js/plugins/sigma.exporters.gexf/README.md

  * **filename**
    * The full filename for the file to download.
    * type: *string*
- * **attributes**
+ * **nodeAttributes**
-   * The accessor to the attributes dictionnary in nodes and edges (e.g. "attributes" or "data.properties").
-If provided, write the attributes of nodes and edges in the GEXF.
+   * The accessor to the dictionnary of node attributes dictionnary (e.g. "attributes" or "data.properties").
+If provided, write the attributes in the GEXF.
+   * type: *string*
+ * **edgeAttributes**
+   * The accessor to the dictionnary of edge attributes (e.g. "attributes" or "data.properties").
+If provided, write the attributes in the GEXF.
    * type: *string*
  * **renderer**
    * The Sigma renderer.
 If provided, write the visualization attributes (position, size, color) of nodes and edges in the GEXF.